TomSaw/lbuild/README.md

 The `build(env)` step is where the actual file generation happens.
-Here you can copy and generate files and folders from Jinja2 templates with the substitutions of you choice and the configuration of the modules.
+Here you can copy and generate files and folders from Jinja2 templates with the substitutions of your choice and the configuration of the modules.
 Each file operation is appended to a global build log, which you can also explicitly add metadata to.

 The `post_build(env)` step is meant for modules that need to generate